Safe cladding is just one component of a safe building

-The good news is that there are a number of different safety measures you can take – such as ensuring the proper safety plans are in place, the right fire safety equipment is installed and your staff are adequately trained – to make sure a tragedy never occurs.
+The good news is that there are a number of different safety measures you can take – such as ensuring the proper safety plans are in place, the right fire system is installed and your staff are adequately trained – to make sure a tragedy never occurs.

 Discuss your fire safety measures with us